f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab2.rst

    .. image:: ../images/image172.png

-This task validates that your Failover communication must be allowed between BIG-IP
+#.
+This task validates that your Failover communication must be allowed on UDP port 1026 between BIG-IPs.

 Task 5:  Add the Management Address to the Failover Network
 ===========================================================